Click or the topic for details:

 - Intel® Core™ i5-4xxx Processor Series supports Intel® HD Graphics 4600

-- Intel® Core™ i5-5xxx Processor Series supports Intel® Iris™ Pro Graphics 6200
+- Intel® Core™ i5-5xxx Processor Series supports Intel® Iris® Pro Graphics 6200

 - Intel® Core™ i5-6xxx Processor Series supports Intel® HD Graphics 530 or Intel® HD Graphics 580

-- Intel® Core™ i5-7xx Processor Series and the Intel® Core™ i5-3350P Processor do not support processor graphics
+- Intel® Core™ i5-3350P Processors do not support processor graphics

-- For more information, including processor specifications and compatible Intel® Desktop Boards, see Intel® Core™ i5 Desktop Processors that have Intel® HD Graphics
+For more information, including processor specifications and compatible Intel® Desktop Boards, see Intel® Core™ i5 Desktop Processors with Intel® HD Graphics.

 Do Intel® Core™ i5 Desktop Processors support Intel® Turbo Boost Technology?